derrick-nuby/popnum/README.md

 ## Features

-- ✅ **Populate Fields**: Fill input fields with random numbers within a configurable range
+- ✅ **Populate Fields**: Fill all input fields with random numbers within a configurable range
 - ✅ **Clear Fields**: Clear all input fields with a single click
 - ⚙️ **Configurable Range**: Set minimum and maximum values (default: 500-1000)
 - 💾 **Persistent Settings**: Configuration is saved between sessions
+- ⌨️ **Keyboard Shortcuts**: Use keyboard shortcuts for quick actions
 - 🌐 **Wide Compatibility**: Works on most websites with form fields

 ## Installation